jjmonsalveg/chatgpt-langchain-learning/README.md

 5. put a name in this case `PyCode`, and copy the key generated since this key will be lost and not shown again.

+## Terminology

+Squared L2: Using the distance between two points to figure out how similar they are

+Cosine similarity: Using the angle between two vectors to figure out how similar they are

 ## LangChain

 ### Terminology